FABRIC JOURNAL! Has started

-Congratulations go to Dorothy Luke, Susan Hammond and Carol Winter, winners of our Bird Challenge.
+Congratulations go to Dorothy Luke and Susan Hammond, two winners of our Bird Challenge.

 Dorothy Luke’s entry: Bird of a feather flock together